ilan-schemoul/stellar-fish-prompt/README.md

 The second render of the prompt (with git infos) takes place 55ms after the beginning (so 39 ms after the first prompt).

+# Todo

+- Makes this an omf package
+- Add a cache for the async informations
+- Add a cron job to clean old variables ?

 # License

 [MIT][mit] © [ilan schemoul][author]